arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ![Packaging and Labeling System](assets/Rung17.png)

-- `pickOperation`:This indicate that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
+- `pickOperation`: This indicates that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
 - `AND`: Each `AND block` performs a bitwise AND operation between the status word of each axis and the value 1024.
-The binary representation of 1024 is 10000000000, which likely corresponds to a specific bit in the status word that indicates whether the target position has been reached.
+The binary representation of `1024` is `10000000000`, which likely corresponds to a specific bit in the status word that indicates whether the target position has been reached.
 - `getStatusAxisX`: This variable represents the status word for the X-axis.
 The 11th bit (value 1024) within this status word indicates when the X-axis has reached its home position.
 - `getStatusAxisY`: This variable represents the status word for the Y-axis.
 The 11th bit (value 1024) within this status word indicates when the Y-axis has reached its home position.
 - `getStatusAxisZ`: This variable represents the status word for the Z-axis.
 The 11th bit (value 1024) within this status word indicates when the Z-axis has reached its home position.